Hashtagin/sql-to-jdl/README.md

   - already working UML design with MySQL Workbench

 # How to use

-Run "mvn compile" at least once to let jOOQ generate some required tables (see [Issue solved](https://github.com/Blackdread/sql-to-jdl/issues/2)).
+1. Run "mvn compile" at least once to let jOOQ generate some required Classes (see [Issue solved](https://github.com/Blackdread/sql-to-jdl/issues/2)).

-Set properties file:
+2. Set properties file:
     - Schema name to export
     - Tables names to be ignored
     - Path of export file

+3. Run spring-boot run goal to generate jdl according to properties setuped

 # After JDL file is generated
 Still have some manual steps to do: